Signed in as:

 When you attend the practical component, you will be given the opportunity to stay overnight at our dormitory buildings.
 The dormitories are clean, but relatively dated buildings.
 While there is no fee for this living arrangement, expect to not be staying at the Ritz!
 Students who demand a more luxurious living arrangement will have to seek it out at their own expense.

-*Dorm rooms are not equipped with televisions, or internet service.
+*Dorm rooms are not equipped with televisions, BUT now have internet service.

 If you so choose, you may sign up with the local Fire Departments in the area and respond to emergency callouts under their officer's supervision outside of regular class hours.
 The Canadian Fire Rescue College encourages, but does not coordinate this on-call volunteerism, and students are encouraged to reach out to the local departments to learn more.